 To receive the sacrament of Confirmation, one must be first be baptized.
 We select a confirmed Catholic, age 16 or older (mother and father of Confirmation candidate are excluded) as our sponsor.
 The sponsor helps in preparation for Confirmation, presents the candidate during the Sacrament, and helps guide the confirmed in a Christian life.

 The Religious Education Office and St. James the Apostle Catholic School provide formation for our students to help them prepare to receive the Sacrament and this typically begins in 6th grade.
-Attendance for three years of formation is required to receive the Sacrament, as is the completion of: Service Projects, the Confirmation test and Interview, and participation in the Day of the Spirit Retreat.
+Attendance for three years of formation is required to receive the Sacrament, as is the completion of: service projects, the Confirmation test, the interview and participation in a retreat.
 High School students and adults receive Confirmation through participation in the Right of Christian Initiation Program (RCIA).

 For more information, you may contact the Religious Education Office by phone 630-858-5646 or St. James the Apostle Catholic School at 630-469-8060 during business hours or you may send an inquiry email by firstname.lastname@example.org, and we will contact you with further information.